pulumi/pulumi-aws-miniflux/README.md

 });
 ```

 See below for more detailed instructions.
-Full examples are available at [`./examples`](./examples).
+Complete programs are available at [`./examples`](./examples).

 ## Using published components